Codiiiy/SEHotasPlugin/README.md

 -Only devices catorgized as game controllers are detected.

 Things I plan on adding
--Add a menu to add devices not catorgized as game controllers so generic device can work.
+-a menu to add devices not catorgized as game controllers so generic device can work.
--add a toggle to change gameactions from button to switch (so devices with switchs that stay on work better)
+-a toggle to change gameactions from button to switch (so devices with switchs that stay on work better) -Save and load profile buttons so users can share profiles

 Any bug reports are greatly appreciated.